Roblox-Thot/NameMC-Scraping/README.md

 Just because a user is in a tag doesn't mean they are still wearing a skin with that tag.

 ## Stats
-Users with duplicates: 470249
+Users with duplicates: 975873

-Users without duplicates:  409916
+Users without duplicates:  777524

-Duplicated users in lists: 60333
+Duplicated users in lists: 198349

-Total skin url paths: 8254
+Total skin url paths: 14472

-tags_list=['creeper', 'eboy', 'egirl', 'fox', 'furry', 'glasses', 'kuromi', 'stockings']
+tags_list=['among-us', 'bikini', 'creeper', 'eboy', 'egirl', 'fox', 'furry', 'glasses', 'headphones', 'kuromi', 'maid', 'onesie', 'pokemon', 'pride', 'smile', 'stockings', 'technoblade', 'wolf']